This is a must stop if your on the Cape with children! Truly the best children’s garden we’ve ever visited!

 The corn is coming right along.

-I also found some beautiful pepper plants (notice the army of watering cans in the background, lots of work is underway!).
+I also found some beautiful pepper plants.
+Notice the army of watering cans in the background?
+Lots of work is underway here!

-Colorful edging made by students defines the butterfly garden.
+Colorful cement blocks decorated by students define the butterfly garden.

 and beautiful decorations are everywhere!